jermbo/CosmicChecker/README.md

 ### Example

-One thing I like to differently than FreeCodeCamp is give them the answer.
+One thing I like to do differently than FreeCodeCamp is give them the answer.
 Personally, I feel FCC tricks you unintentionally by explaining things with one example and making you write out something different. ( I get what they are trying to do, I just find it to be a source of confusion more than being helpful. )

 Yes, it is very important to utilize the html entities for special characters.
 This section is displayed on screen to the student, and this avoids HTML from actually rendering the element.